GHDDI-AILab/Targeting2019-nCoV/docs/nCov_Structures.md

 ## Structures of SARS/MERS proteins
-This data was extracted from the [PDB](https://www.rcsb.org/) database, [UniProt](https://www.uniprot.org/), and other review article sources listed below.
+This data was extracted from the [PDB](https://www.rcsb.org/) database, [UniProt](https://www.uniprot.org/), and other review articles.

 ### SARS
 | Gene Symbol | Protein Name              | Other Names                                                                                                                                                                                | PDB IDs                                                                                                                         |